karandeep7/Image-Classification-of-Plant-Diseases-Using-CNN/README.md

 Ensure adequate GPU resources are enabled in the Colab runtime for faster training.

 ### Testing the Models
-To test the trained models:
+**On the sample test dataset (100 images per dataset):**

-- Open the test file in Google Colab.
+- Open the test_on_100_images.ipynb file in Google Colab.
-- Upload the trained model files to the same directory as the test file.
-- If using Google Colab, upload the models to the current working directory in Colab.
 - Run all cells in the notebook.
+- The script automatically downloads the datasets and trained models from Google Drive so you don't have to manually upload anything.

 The script evaluates the models on the test dataset and outputs metrics such as accuracy, precision, recall, F1-score, confusion matrices and TSNE visualization.

+**On the complete test dataset**

+- Open the test.ipynb file in Google Colab.
+- Run all cells in the notebook.
+- The script automatically downloads the datasets from kaggle and trained models from Google Drive.

+The script evaluates the models on the test dataset and outputs metrics such as accuracy, precision, recall, F1-score, confusion matrices and TSNE visualization.

 ## Project Files
 - train.ipynb: Contains the code for training the models.
 - test.ipynb: Contains the code for evaluating the models using pre-trained weights.
-- Pre-trained models: Ensure these are available in the same directory as the test.ipynb file before testing.
+- test_on_100_images.ipynb: Contains the code for evaluating the models on the sample dataset using pre-trained weights.